 Here is how to paint a deck with a list of tools you’ll need for deck painting at the bottom.

-To decide on what product you should use for your deck, read our post on Deck Stain vs Deck Paint, and if you go with deck painting, read about the best deck paint on the market.
+To decide on what product you should use for your deck, read our post on Deck Stain vs Deck Paint, and if you will be deck painting, read about the best deck paint on the market.

 Picking colors and materials: we only recommend two paint brands: don`t be fooled by advertising.
 Most advertised paints and stains are nothing like the real thing: save money by spending more on the paint for your deck!
 We only like to use the Benjamin Moore deck stains and deck paints or the Sherwin Williams selections.
 Without doubt, when deck painting, use the very best primer on the market, Benjamin Moore Fresh Start (K094).